Also known as sputum, it is a mixture of saliva and mucus released from the lungs when you cough.

 - Presence of blood in urine or stool.

-These symptoms are associated with serious medical conditions.
+These symptoms are associated with severe medical conditions.

 The diagnosis is made based on the medical history and the respective physical examination.
 Imaging studies such as: